Fei-Sheng-Wu/PrintDialogX/README.md

 ## Dependencies

-- .Net Framework ≥ 4.8
+- .Net Framework ≥ 4.7.2
 - Wpf.Ui = 3.0.0

 ## How to Use

-The example project is included in the [PrintDialogX.Test](https://github.com/Fei-Sheng-Wu/PrintDialogX/tree/2.1.2/PrintDialogX.Test) subfolder, with both examples of the show-while-generate-document feature, where the document is generated while the print dialog is showing, and the old method of generating the document beforehand and showing the print dialog after.
+The example project is included in the [PrintDialogX.Test](https://github.com/Fei-Sheng-Wu/PrintDialogX/tree/master/PrintDialogX.Test) subfolder, with both examples of the generating the document before or during the starting stage of the print dialog.

 Initialize a `PrintDialog` instance.